 - Civerinos (Old Town): most incredible pizza, an Edinburgh classic

-- 🌟 Ting Thai (Old Town, New Town): best value for money when it comes to delicious Thai Food — a must!
+- 🌟 Ting Thai (Old Town, New Town): great value for money when it comes to delicious Thai Food — a must!

 - The Outsider (Old Town): even better and cheaper during the day, but also ok and more expensive for dinner.
 Very laid back proper food with one of my favourite views in the city

-- Harajuku Kitchen (Tollcross): delicious Japanese food that ticks all boxes
+- Harajuku Kitchen (Tollcross): delicious Japanese food that ticks all boxes, booking recommended, but they also deliver

 - 🌟 Fruit Market Gallery Café (Old Town): you would not expect such delicious lunches and cakes from a gallery café, but this one is definitely the perfect, centrally located spot — ideal lunch!

-- eleanore (Leith): exquist menu and wine list in a tiny space
+- 🌟 eleanore (Leith): exquisit menu and wine list in a tiny space that always hits the spit — fine dining that is particularly good with dietaries!

 Where to go